duk-37/whitebox-playground/aes/absurdity/README.md

 # Absurd white-box AES implementation
-Somewhat similar to other whitebox implementations in that it uses lookup tables to encode the expanded round-key to an AES-128 implementation.
+Somewhat similar to other whitebox AES implementations in that it uses lookup tables to encode the expanded round key.

 # Differences
 - 256 megabytes(!!!!) of lookup tables